 More top tips for growing flowers in July

 It's good to know what to plant in July to get ahead, but don't forget to keep maintaining the blooms you already have, too.
-There are a few simple jobs to do this month which will keep your garden looking glorious:
+There are a few simple tasks that will keep your blooms looking glorious:

 - To encourage longer flowering, deadhead bedding plants and repeat-flowering perennials.